Install the default environment

 # Run all tests and also print their output

 Tests are also run through GitHub Actions, with Python 3.11 and 3.12.
-Note that within GitHub actions we run tests for both the poetry-installed and pip-installed versions of the code, which may e.g. have different versions of some dependencies (since pip install does not rely on the poetry.lock lockfile).
+Within GitHub Actions we run tests for both the pixi-installed and pip-installed versions of the code, which may have different versions of some dependencies.

 Documentation¶

-poetry run mkdocs build --config-file mkdocs.yml # creates a build in the `site` folder
+pixi run -e docs mkdocs build --config-file mkdocs.yml # creates a build in the `site` folder

 A dedicated GitHub action takes care of building the documentation and pushing it to https://fractal-analytics-platform.github.io/fractal-tasks-core, when commits are pushed to the main branch.